Get

 The origin of the Maine Coon is rather mysterious.
 It would be the only natural cat breed from North America that originated in the state of Maine in the United States, hence their name.
 For a long time, it was believed that the Maine Coon was a cross between a cat and a raccoon.
 Years have passed, science has evolved, and we now know that it is genetically impossible.

 The Maine Coon would rather be an evolution of a European-type short-haired cat.
 These cats were present in the boats of the first settlers in order to hunt the vermin.
-Once they arrived in North America, these cats would have evolved through crossbreeding with American wildcats by adopting physical characteristics (denser and warmer fur and a larger size), allowing them to survive in this hostile environment.
+Once they arrived in North America, they adopted their physical characteristics (denser and warmer fur and a larger size) through natural selection and adaptation, allowing them to survive in this hostile environment.

 Black maine coon kitten sitting outdoor